-We’d also like to thank all members of the local community for their valuable input throughout the consultation process.
-We worked hard in our design process with the local community and please see the FAQs below, responses to the questions posed to the development team from our online events held on 23rd June, our statement of community involvement and proposed conditions and plans for a provisional statement for a licensed premise to see how we have adapted our plans in response
+We worked hard in our design process with the local community and please see the FAQs below, responses to the questions posed to the development team from our online events held on 23rd June, our statement of community involvement and conditions and plans for our provisional statement for a licensed premise to see how we have adapted our plans in response to feedback.

 Why are you doing this and how did you get permission to start this development?

 The redevelopment of the Shoreham toilet block has been a strategic priority for Adur & Worthing Council to significantly upgrade the quality of the facilities and provide a brand new, high quality and well managed community and cafe space on the Shoreham beachfront.
 Adur District Council put the site out for tender in spring 2017.
 After the announcement of Boxpark Development Ltd (BDL) as the preferred developer, A&W and BDL agreed the leasing terms in March 2019.
 Planning permission for the scheme was granted in October 2019.

 BeachBox Developments Ltd is a locally based internationally renowned retail developer, who have built three award winning developments in London - Boxpark Shoreditch, Boxpark Croydon and Boxpark Wembley.
 Our Shoreham BeachBox scheme is very different in scale, nature and operation to any of the existing Boxpark developments and whilst we will bring our expertise in designing, building and curating award-winning developments, Boxpark will not be running the day to day operations.